b-gandhi1/franka-datacollect-ws-ros-mcp/README.md

 # Issues
 1. polaris publishing callback error - needs fixing
-2. franka movement code needs adding
-3. arduino publishing but as a parallel process, cannot be called on demand in webcam/fibrescope execution.
-4. fibrescope sometimes does not work. to solve this open camera with pylon and close > run code again.
+2. fibrescope sometimes does not work. to solve this open camera with pylon and close > run code again.